gulpjs/vinyl-fs/README.md

 ##### `options.dot`

-Whether or not you want globs to match on dot files or not (e.g. `.gitignore`)
+Whether or not you want globs to match on dot files or not (e.g. `.gitignore`). __Note: This option is not resolved from a function because it is passed verbatim to node-glob.__

 Type: `Boolean`